eigerco/polkadot-native-storage/README.md

 ## About [Eiger](https://www.eiger.co)

 We are engineers.
-We contribute to various ecosystems by building low level implementations and core components.
+We contribute to various ecosystems by building low-level implementations and core components.
 We contribute to Polkadot because we believe in the vision.
-In addition to our efforts to implement a storage network we also brough Move to Substrate, read more about that on [our blog](https://www.eiger.co/blog/eiger-brings-move-to-polkadot).
+In addition to our efforts to implement a storage network we also brought Move to Substrate, read more about that on [our blog](https://www.eiger.co/blog/eiger-brings-move-to-polkadot).
 We are also currently working on Strawberry, our Go implementation of JAM.

 Contact us at hello@eiger.co
 Follow us on [X/Twitter](https://x.com/eiger_co)